 A little over 10 years ago the recession was developing with a burst of the residential mortgage bubble.
 Today, cyber risk has reached the level of global warfare, BSA and AML compliance remains a challenge, and third party risk continues to increase as we expand outsourcing.
 These and other areas can threaten and disrupt the strategic plans of the institution.
-While attending the 2018 ABA Risk Management conference I thought to share a few ways to protect your business strategy within your ERM program.
+In this blog, you will find a few ways to protect your business strategy within your Enterprise Risk Management program and make sure your board understands risk.

 Don’t just focus on compliance